tengstrand/lein-polylith/migrate/migrate.md

 - Rename the old `environments` directory to `old-environments`.
 - Copy the new `environments` to the old workspace.
-- Go through all `deps.edn` files (the one at the root and the ones in each directory under `environments`) and check that keywords like `:exclusions` in the library dependencies are correctly migrated, compared to what's in each `project.clj` in `old-environments` and the systems under the `systems` directories.
+- Go through all `deps.edn` files (the one at the root and the ones in each directory under `environments`) and check that keywords like `:exclusions` in the library dependencies have been correctly migrated, compared to what's in each `project.clj` in `old-environments` and the systems under the `systems` directories.
 - Delete the `old-environments` directory.
 - Delete the `systems` directory.
 - The new tool only uses the `src`, `test` and `resources` directories under each component and base and if you have other files there, they can be deleted (you may want to keep the `readme.md` files).
-- If you have any components or bases that is not included in any environment except the `development` environment, then this code can be moved to the new `development` directory that is a dedicated place for such usage:
+- If you have any components or bases that is not included in any other environment than `development`, then this code can be moved to the new `development` directory that is a dedicated for this use:
   - Create a top namespace under `development/src`, e.g. `dev`.
   - If you have any test code that you also want to move, create the `development/test` directory and add the path to the root `deps.edn`.
 Also create a test namespace, e.g. `dev-test`.
-  - Delete `development/src/.keep` (it's not needed anymore).
+  - Delete `development/src/.keep` (it was only there to stop git from removing the directory).
   - Create and organize the namespaces under `dev` (and eventually `dev-test`) in any way you like (e.g. one per developer).
   - Copy the code from those components and bases to the newly created namespaces.